Marking Life Cycle Events with Meaning

 At Beth Am, we are an inclusive congregation and welcome the participation of our non-Jewish family members and all family configurations in life cycle events.
 For more information, please contact Jackie Lehner by email or at (215) 886-8000 ext: 148 to make an appointment with one of our clergy.

 Planning a wedding or other special simcha (celebration)?
-The warmth of our Clergy and synagogue staff and the inviting nature of our sanctuary will help make your celebration a unique and meaningful experience.
-For additional information and availability, please contact our Executive Director, Karen Kantor at 215-886-8000.
+The warmth of our Clergy and synagogue staff and the inviting nature of our Sanctuary will help make your celebration a unique and meaningful experience.
+For additional information and availability, please contact our office at (215) 886-8000.

-Brit Milah – The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
+The Torah commands us to circumcise our newborn sons on the eighth day of their new lives.
 This powerful ceremony celebrates new life, and also brings our sons into Judaism’s sacred covenant.
-Our clergy can put you in touch with a mohel (ritual circumciser).
-Help parents understand the ceremony, and co-officiate, along with the mohel.
+Our clergy can put you in touch with a mohel (ritual circumciser), help parents understand the ceremony, and co-officiate along with the mohel.

-Unveiling – “Hakamat Matzeivah,” The unveiling of a grave marker, may take place after the first month since burial but usually at 11 months.
+“Hakamat Matzeivah” The unveiling of a grave marker, may take place after the first month since burial but usually at 11 months.
 The presence of clergy is not required and user-friendly hard copies are available from the administrative office in the event that congregants facilitate such a life cycle event.

-Sponsoring an Oneg Shabbat – We love to celebrate together!
-If you are interested in sponsoring an oneg Shabbat or wine, cheese and more before an Erev Shabbat service, our staff can assist you with all the preparations.
+We love to celebrate together!
+If you are interested in sponsoring an Oneg Shabbat or wine, cheese and more before an Erev Shabbat service, our staff can assist you with all the preparations.
 Please contact us for more information!